Dr. Brook Niemiec, DVM

 Dr. Brook Niemiec is a 1994 graduate of the University of California, Davis School of Veterinary Medicine.
-He is a Board Certified Specialist in Veterinary Dentistry as well as a Fellow in the Academy of Veterinary Dentistry and past member of the board of directors and President Elect of the Academy of Veterinary Dentistry.
+He is a Board Certified Specialist in Veterinary Dentistry as well as a Fellow in the Academy of Veterinary Dentistry and past member of the board of directors and Immediate past president of the academy of the Academy of Veterinary Dentistry.

 Dr. Niemiec has been serving the dental needs of Southern California animals for more than a decade.
 In this time he has personally performed over 20,000 dental procedures, including: endodontic therapy (root canals and vital pulp therapy), oral and maxillofacial surgery, periodontal therapy and surgery, orthodontics (braces), restorative and cosmetic dentistry, and prosthetic (crowns and bridges) dentistry.